 Although the law provides for an independent judiciary, the executive controls it, and it is subordinate to the executive.
 There was no legislative review of the president’s judicial appointments and dismissals.
 The president retains sole authority to dismiss any judge.
 The judiciary was widely reputed to be corrupt and inefficient.

 The law provides for the right to a fair and public trial, but authorities routinely denied these rights.
 Defendants frequently did not enjoy a presumption of innocence and were not informed promptly of the charges against them.
-The constitution and the criminal procedure code do not compel accused persons to testify or confess guilt.
 The government permits the public to attend most trials but closed those considered politically sensitive.
-The criminal procedure code provides that defendants be present at their trials and consult with their attorneys in a timely manner.
-The law sets no restrictions on a defendant’s access to an attorney.
 The court at times did not allow defendants to confront or question a witness against them and denied defendants and their attorneys access to government evidence.
 In some cases, courts refused to accept exculpatory evidence provided by defense attorneys, even if that evidence might have changed the outcome of the trial.
 Courts offered interpreters to defendants who did not speak Turkmen, but the quality of the translation allegedly was questionable.

 Political Prisoners and Detainees

 Opposition groups and some international organizations stated the government held political prisoners and detainees.
 The precise number of political prisoners remained unknown.
-Observers estimated a number between 100 and 200, including the NGO Prove They Are Alive’s list of 120 political prisoners.
+Observers estimated a number between 100 and 200, including the NGO Prove They Are Alive!’s list of 162 political prisoners.

 Those convicted of treason faced 10 to 25 years’ imprisonment, although the president could reduce the sentencing period.
 The government continued to assert that none of these persons was a political prisoner.
 Humanitarian and human rights organizations were not permitted to visit political prisoners.
 At year’s end authorities continued to hold Mansur Mingelov, Nurgeldi Halykov, and Rustem Djumaev, among other political prisoners.